 The problem with annual performance reviews is that they’re so infrequent and badly facilitated that the lack of contact and communication between employee and manager in between sessions, can make the meeting awkward and totally ineffective.

 Not only that but if the employee doesn’t feel they can express problems to their manager, they’ll find another outlet – possibly their colleagues – which can lead to gossip, disengagement and potentially sabotage or resignations.
-According to a survey by Gallup, managers alone account for 70% of variance in employee engagement.
+According to a survey by Gallup, managers alone account for 70% of the variance in employee engagement.

 As a result, the annual appraisal fails in its purpose to address performance issues and instead puts a larger wedge between both parties, making that performance improvement goal harder to achieve.

 A feedback loop is designed to improve communication between line manager and employee because it provides a platform for both parties to share insight, recommendations and concerns as frequently as they wish, safe in the knowledge that they are being listened to.

 - give your employees a voice to express what’s on their mind

 - identify what is at the core of the problem

 - communicate to the employee how you’ll address the problem

 Done properly (I.e with the right technical support system) you can ensure that you stay on track with your commitment and your employee can see your progress in real-time too.
 This will show them that you’ve taken their feedback seriously and that the system works.
 They should then be more open with you going forward.